 3. Before you submit

-Please ensure your issue is unassigned as our team will be assigning issues based on the team bandwidth.
+Please ensure you have followed the prompts to fill in the selected issue template and that your issue is unassigned.
+Our team will be assigning issues based on team bandwidth.

 Issue Templates Video